These days, if you’re not a pogonophile yourself, there’s a fair chance you know someone who is. (We’ll wait here while you Google it.)

 With this hybrid style, avoid anything too full and thick on the cheeks, which will give the unwanted impression of an even wider jawline.
 “Keeping hair off the cheeks does allow you to bring some well-established sideburns further down your face,” advises Mills.
 “I’d be loathed to go too long on the chin.
 Instead, square it off at the bottom.”

-Cultivating a large, unkempt beard will, in this case, only serve to turn your head into a bowling ball.
+Beard grooming should never be overlooked, regardless of your face shape.
+However, cultivating a large, unkempt beard will, in this case, only serve to turn your head into a bowling ball.
 So to combat this, you need to work the angles.

 “A rounded face shape benefits from having a triangular-shaped style,” advises Louis.
 “Opt for a beard that is shorter on the cheeks and longer towards the chin for a look that’s truly flattering.”